step-security/action-discord/README.md

 ### Arguments

-By default, the GitHub action will send a notificaction with the event informations.
+By default, the GitHub action will send a notification with the event information.
 Providing the arguments will override the message.

 **Environment variables** can be interpolated in the message using brackets (`{{` and `}}`) :